 The Bachelor of Science offered by VCU’s Department of Biomedical Engineering is a comprehensive and well-rounded curriculum in all aspects of the biomedical industry.

 The biomedical engineering department at VCU knows that hands-on learning experiences are critical for success no matter what career path a student chooses.
 Some key experiences provided by the program are:

 - Freshman participation on medical and clinical rounds throughout VCU hospitals, the Hunter Holmes McGuire VA and exposure to local Biomedical Engineering companies.

 - Opportunities to use state-of-the-art equipment and learn key design and testing methodologies in: biomechanics, bioinstrumentation, signal processing, cell and tissue engineering, and rehabilitation and human factors engineering.

-- BME faculty are strongly dedicated to provide research and design opportunities for undergraduate students in their laboratories (as well as outside the BME department).
-Several VCU mechanisms for funding students time in lab, as well as trips to research conferences are available.
+- BME faculty are strongly dedicated to providing research and design opportunities for undergraduate students in their laboratories (as well as outside the BME department).
+Several VCU mechanisms for funding students’ time in a research lab, as well as trips to research conferences, are available.